 The Company's management, with the participation of the Chief Executive Officer and Chief Financial Officer, is responsible for establishing and maintaining adequate internal control over financial reporting.
 The Company's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-The Company's internal control over financial reporting includes those policies and procedures that:
+The Company's internal control over financial control over financial reporting and the reliability of financial statements for external purposes in accordance with IFRS.